Replicated Caching using RMI

 The best example is the integration test for cache replication.
 You can see it online here: http://ehcache.org/xref-test/net/sf/ehcache/distribution/RMICacheReplicatorTest.html

-The test uses 5 ehcache.xml's representing 5 CacheManagers set up to replicate using RMI.
+The test uses five ehcache.xml files representing five CacheManagers set up to replicate using RMI.

-There is a bug in Tomcat and/or the JDK where any RMI listener will fail to start on Tomcat if the installation path has spaces in it.
-See http://archives.java.sun.com/cgi-bin/wa?A2=ind0205&L=rmi-users&P=797 and http://www.ontotext.com/kim/doc/sys-doc/faq-howto-bugs/known-bugs.html.
-As the default on Windows is to install Tomcat in "Program Files", this issue will occur by default.
+Any RMI listener will fail to start on Tomcat, if the installation path has spaces in it.
+Because the default on Windows is to install Tomcat in “Program Files”, this issue will occur by default.
+The workaround is to remove the spaces in your Tomcat installation path.

 The automatic peer discovery process relies on multicast.
 Multicast can be blocked by routers.
 Virtualisation technologies like Xen and VMWare may be blocking multicast.
 If so enable it.
 You may also need to turn it on in the configuration for your network interface card.
 An easy way to tell if your multicast is getting through is to use the Ehcache remote debugger and watch for the heartbeat packets to arrive.